-As of April 2005, the Wells HCP has been signed by NMFS, USFWS, WDFW, the Confederated Tribes of the Colville Reservation, the Confederated Tribes and Bands of the Yakama Nation, Douglas PUD and the Wells Project Power Purchasers (Puget Sound Energy, Portland General Electric, PacifiCorp and Avista Corporation).
+The Wells HCP is signed by NMFS, USFWS, WDFW, the Confederated Tribes of the Colville Reservation, the Confederated Tribes and Bands of the Yakama Nation, Douglas PUD and the Wells Project Power Purchasers (Puget Sound Energy, Portland General Electric, PacifiCorp and Avista Corporation).
 The Wells HCP was reviewed and approved by NMFS following the issuance of biological opinions and Incidental Take Permits covering hatchery and hydro operation.
-The Federal Energy Regulatory Commission (FERC) approved the Wells HCP on June 21, 2004 along with similar HCPs submitted by Chelan PUD for the Rock Island and Rocky Reach Hydroelectric projects.
+The Federal Energy Regulatory Commission (FERC) approved the Wells HCP on June 21, 2004 along with similar HCPs submitted by Chelan PUD for the Rock Island and Rocky Reach hydroelectric projects.

-With respect to plan species, the HCP parties have agreed to be supportive of the District’s long-term relicensing efforts.
-The HCP also provides Endangered Species Act coverage for all of the permit species (spring Chinook, summer/fall Chinook, sockeye and steelhead).
-The HCP also is intended to constitute the parties' terms, conditions and recommendations for Plan Species under Sections 10(a), 10(j) and 18 of the Federal Power Act, the Fish and Wildlife Conservation Act, the Essential Fish Habitat provisions of the Magnuson-Stevens Fishery Conservation and Management Act, the Pacific Northwest Electric Power Planning and Conservation Act and Title 77 RCW of the State of Washington.
+With respect to plan species, the HCP parties agreed to support the District’s long-term relicensing efforts, completed in 2012.
+The HCP also provides Endangered Species Act coverage for all of the permit species (spring Chinook, summer/fall Chinook, sockeye, coho and steelhead).
+The HCP also is intended to constitute the parties’ terms, conditions and recommendations for Plan Species under Sections 10(a), 10(j), and 18 of the Federal Power Act; the Fish and Wildlife Conservation Act; the Essential Fish Habitat provisions of the Magnuson-Stevens Fishery Conservation and Management Act; the Pacific Northwest Electric Power Planning and Conservation Act; and Title 77 RCW of the State of Washington.

 For more information on the Wells Habitat Conservation Plan, please contact Douglas PUD at (509) 884-7191.